bp/resqpy/docs/tutorial/grid_properties.rst

 **local_property_kind_uuid**

-If the property kind of the array is a 'local' property kind (ie. not specified in the RESQML standard) then the property kind must already have been added (or exist) in the model and this argument is set to its UUID.
+If the property kind of the array is a 'local' property kind (i.e. not specified in the RESQML standard) then the property kind must already have been added (or exist) in the model and this argument is set to its UUID.

 **count_per_element**